 Keywords are the most important tools in a digital marketer’s toolkit.

-But having the right tool isn’t the most important thing—knowing how to use that tool is what makes the difference between a successful ad campaign, and one that had great potential but missed the mark.
+But having the right keywords isn’t the most important thing, but knowing how to use them.
+It’s what makes the difference between a successful ad campaign, and one that had great potential but missed the mark.
 I’m guessing you're here because you don't know how to use them.

-Put the duct tape away, because you’ve got PPC keyword match types at your disposal.
+Fret not, you’ve now got PPC keyword match types at your disposal.
 Keyword match types are the magic behind keywords—the user guide for your tools.

 Mastering your keyword match strategy is a crucial online marketing skill.